Tips for At-Home, Remote, or Hybrid Learning

 Since some of the topics Mission US explores may be sensitive, adults should preview the game content to make sure it is appropriate for their kids.

-- For Crown or Colony? puts players in the shoes of a printer’s apprentice in 1770 Boston, where they encounter Patriots, Loyalists, and the Boston Massacre.
+- In For Crown or Colony? players step into the shoes of a printer’s apprentice in 1770 Boston, where they encounter Patriots, Loyalists, and the Boston Massacre.

 - In Flight to Freedom, players take on the role of an enslaved 14-year-old girl who escapes to Ohio and discovers life in the “free” North is dangerous and difficult.